Cruise passengers walking through Piazza Duomo during a self-guided tour from Catania Cruise Port.

 Cruise passengers commonly explore independently without issues.

-Alternative: Private Tours from Catania Cruise Port
+Alternative: Shore Excursions and Private Transportation from Catania Cruise Port

-↬ Mount Etna
+● Mount Etna & Taormina

-Best Shore Excursions from Catania Cruise Port
+👉 Explore all options in ➔ Best Shore Excursions from Catania Cruise Port

 Conclusion